 Applying for a bridging loan with bad credit

 If you have a bad credit score and you have had your loan application declined in the past, you will be very happy to know that a bad credit score won’t necessarily mean that your bridging finance loan may be declined.
 Each case is judged on its own merits and your broker will decide accordingly if they can secure a bad credit loan for you.

-As a bridging loan is essentially a short-term secured loan.
-The funds are secured by the money that you will be receiving from the sale of your home; this gives your loan a good chance of being approved.
+As a bridging loan is essentially a short-term secured loan, the funds are secured by the money that you will be receiving from the sale of your home; this gives your personal loan a good chance of being approved.

 Your funds could be from the following: